-De Brachiis
+De brachiis

 XXI.
 De Brachiis.
 Brachia ad anterius inflexa homo habet, que contra omnium fere animalium genera reflexa ad posterius habent.
 Brachia ex fortissimis ossibus procreantur.
 Pars anterior que manus continet duo ossa habet, unum maius et aliud minus.
 Posterior vero pars brachii, qua coniungitur humeris, unum tantum os habet validum et forte nimis.
 Brachia in iuvamentum laboris creata sunt fortia, flexibilia, habilitata ad omnem actum.
 In hiis nervi fortes, vene multiplices, e quibus commodius secundum phisicos superfluus ac nocivus sanguis extrahitur.